Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Abstract

 \section{Abstract}

 Elites disproportionately influence policymaking, yet little is known about their fairness and efficiency preferences---key determinants of support for redistributive policies.
-We investigate these preferences in an incentivized lab experiment with a group of future elites---Ivy League MBA students.
+We investigate these preferences in an incentivized lab experiment with future elites: Ivy League MBA students.
 We find that MBA students implement substantially more unequal earnings distributions than the average American, regardless of whether inequality stems from luck or merit.
-Their redistributive choices are also highly responsive to efficiency costs, with an effect that is an order of magnitude larger than that found in representative U.S.\ samples.
-Analyzing fairness ideals, we find that MBA students are less likely to be strict meritocrats than the broader population.
-These findings provide novel insights into how elites' redistributive preferences may shape high levels of inequality in the U.S.
+Their redistributive choices are also far more responsive to efficiency costs than the near-zero response found in representative U.S.\ samples.
+These patterns partly reflect distinct fairness ideals: a large share of MBA students falls outside standard classifications, instead displaying ``weak meritocratic'' tendencies that tolerate inequality even when it stems from luck.
+These findings identify a channel through which elite preferences may sustain U.S.\ inequality.